-Validating cross racial identity scale pull and push strategy in dating
+Validating cross racial identity scale swift current online dating site

 Peony Fhagen-Smith – a graduate student at Penn State – turned Bill’s perspective toward a lifespan perspective, a focus recently revisited in an expanded work co-authored with Tuere Binta Cross, his daughter.